maazs1/Spotify-API-App/README.md

 Make sure spotipy is already installed on your device, can do this by running "pip3 install spotipy"

-Run the program by running "python spotify_create.py mms532?si=KP6bNPqvRvi0hprG-vsJ3g"
+Run the program by running "python spotify_create.py accountUserID"

-"mms532?si=KP6bNPqvRvi0hprG-vsJ3g" is the UserID from my Spotify Profile Link.
-This can be accessed by selecting on your account name in the Spotify App, selecting the button with 3 dots (more Button), selecting "Share", and selecting "Copy Profile Link".
+"accountUserID" is the UserID from your Spotify Profile Link, it will vary for each person.
+This can be accessed by selecting on your account name in the Spotify App, selecting on the button with 3 dots (the more Button), selecting "Share", and selecting "Copy Profile Link".
 To obtain your UserId from the Profile link, it will be the information after the "/user/".

-Feel free to use the one I have provided from my account (if you don't have a spotify accout) or use yours!